Gichuhi22/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 A script that Display current directory contents in:
 Long format,with user and group IDs displayed numerically and hidden files

+6-firstdirectory
+a script that creates a directory named my_first_directory in the /tmp/ directory.